threefoldtech/zinit/docs/usage/commands.md

 zinit monitor app
 ```

-### Manual Service Control with nc
+### Manual Service Control

+#### Using Line-Based Protocol with nc

-Since Zinit uses a simple line protocol, you can interact with it using netcat:
+Zinit supports a simple line-based protocol that you can interact with using netcat:

 ```bash
 # List services